JARVIS: A Neuro-Symbolic Commonsense Reasoning Framework for Conversational Embodied Agents

 \subsection{Main Results and Analysis}

-\textbf{EDH} We establish the state-of-the-art performance with a large margin over the baseline \et model, and achieved the first position in Alexa Prize SimBot Public Benchmark Challenge.
-Our model achieves a higher (around 3X) relative performance than baseline on trajectory weighted metrics as shown in Table \ref{tab:edh_result}, suggesting that adding symbolism can also reduce navigation trajectory length.
+\textbf{EDH} We establish the state-of-the-art performance with a large margin over the baseline \et model.
+Our model achieves a higher relative performance than baselines on trajectory-weighted metrics, as shown in Table~\ref{tab:edh_tfd_results}, suggesting that adding symbolism can also reduce navigation trajectory length.
 Besides, our framework has less performance gap between seen and unseen environments, showing better generalizability in new environments.
-We find that \et~usually gets stuck in a corner or keeps repeatedly circling, while our model barely suffers from those issues benefiting from neuro-symbolic commonsense reasoning.
+We find that \et~usually gets stuck in a corner or keeps repeatedly circling, while our model barely suffers from those issues, benefiting from neuro-symbolic commonsense reasoning.

-\textbf{TfD} Our model achieves state-of-the-art performance across all metrics in TfD tasks, which shows that JARVIS~has better capability for task execution based on offline human-human conversation.
+\textbf{TfD} Our model achieves state-of-the-art performance across all metrics in TfD tasks, as shown in Table~\ref{tab:edh_tfd_results}, which shows that JARVIS~has better capability for task execution based on offline human-human conversation.
 Compared with EDH tasks, TfD tasks provide only the entire dialog history for the agent, which increases the difficulty and causes performance decreases in both models, while our JARVIS still outperforms the \et~by a large margin, showing that the end-to-end model can not learn an effective and generalized strategy for long tasks completion providing only dialog information.